soniarodriguez/scala-for-java-devs/README.md

 In this lesson, you will familiarize with SBT and Scala.
 In the code, there are two Java interfaces:
 `FileReader` and `PrincingService`, they have been implemented in Java.
 Check what they do, then, try to fix the failing tests by implementing in Scala the non-implemented methods.
+There are 2 different implementations in Scala for `PrincingService`, ideally you will start with `PricingServiceMutableImpl` which is the closer to the traditional Java.
+Then, move to `PricingServiceImmutableImpl`.

 *Note: Non-implemented methods are represented with `???`.

+###Section I. Imperative Programming vs Functional Programming
+1. Implement in Scala the first two methods of `hotels.service.impl.PricingServiceMutableImpl` in an Imperative programming way.
+    - `convertToExchangeRateAsScala`
+    - `findPricesBelowThresholdAsScala`

+2. Implement using Scala the first two methods of `hotels.service.impl.PricingServiceImmutableImpl` in an Functional programming way.
+   - `convertToExchangeRateAsScala`
+   - `findPricesBelowThresholdAsScala`

+3. Implement using Scala the remaining method of `hotels.service.impl.PricingServiceMutableImpl` in an Imperative programming way.
+      - `findMaxPriceAsScala`

+4. Implement using Scala the remaining method of `hotels.service.impl.PricingServiceImmutableImpl` in an Functional programming way.
+      - `findMaxPriceAsScala`

+###Section II.
+Reading a file
+1. Implement in Scala the method of `hotels.service.impl.FileReaderImpl`.
+    - `readFileAsScala`